 Many mothers within military families with children under five years old have to make decisions about their child’s health when their partner is absent4 (Cozza 2014). estimated that Consultations concerning children make up a large percentage of the calls to doctors during the out-of-hours period, with 17 per cent of calls relating to children younger than four years of age5 (Turnbull et al 2010).
 This suggests that mothers find it is a frightening experience when their child is unwell, especially in the middle of the night.

-The literature surrounding help-seeking behaviour and decision-making over the last 25 years emphasizes the multiple factors that mothers take into account before they decide to seek professional help when their child is unwell during the out-of-hours period.
+During the last 25 years, the literature surrounding help-seeking behaviour and decision-making emphasizes the multiple factors that mothers take into account before they decide to seek professional help when their child is unwell during the out-of-hours period.
 These include the mothers’ perceptions of the health services available to her6 (Wensing and Elwyn 2003) 7(Kelly et al 2010) 8(Philips et al 2010), whether she is a lone parent or supported by a partner 9(Shipman et al 1997), the child’s presenting symptoms10 (Kai 1996) 11( Langer et al 2013) and the subtle changes in her child’s behaviour12 (Neill 2010) 8( Callery 2013) 13 (van Ierland et al,2014)14(Drescher et al 2013).
 The perceived accessibility of services15 (Knowles et al 2012), previous experience of out-of-hours services16 (Shearer et al 2014) and previous level of satisfaction with health services17 (Booker et al 2014) are also identified as important.

-Many studies reflect that mothers experience heightened anxiety when consulting about their child 18(Neil et al 2014) 19 (Jones et al 2014); 5(Turnbull et al 2010).
+Many studies reflect that mothers’ experience heightened anxiety when consulting about their child 18(Neil et al 2014) 19 (Jones et al 2014); 5(Turnbull et al 2010).
 As a result, it is difficult to obtain an accurate record of the reasoning process that mothers went through prior to deciding to consult.
 Parents are recalling an event in retrospect and are likely to have gone through a process of rationalisation after they have accessed help20 (Lupton 2013 ).
 Additionally, they have witnessed whether the treatment has been effective or not which may change their view of the care received 21 (Polat et al 2014).

 Lone parents, without family or friends nearby to support them, were more likely to seek medical aid during the out-of-hours period when their child was unwell than if they were well supported by family and friends with whom they could share the decision-making 22 (Shipman and Dale 1999).
 However while this research was undertake over 15 years ago, it was the only paper that could be identified that explored the impact of being a lone parent on help-seeking behaviour accessing out-of-hours care.
 This demonstrates a paucity of literature regarding the impact that being a lone parent has on a mother’s decision-making.